Stroomversnelling/etdtransform/README.md

 # etdtransform
 __"Energietransitie Dataset" transformation and loading package__

-`etdtransform` package provides the required helpers to work with the `Energietransitie dataset` (ETD).
+`etdtransform` package provides the required helpers to work with the `Energietransitie Dataset` (ETD).
 The ETD is a model defining important variables for energy in the built environment, which are used to inform policy and planning decisions in the Netherlands.
+For an overview of the ETD and all documentation, see <a href="https://energietransitiedataset.nl/">https://energietransitiedataset.nl/</a>.

 It depends on `etdmap` for the ETD data model definitions and for some data loading functions.
 It is expected that any datasets used have already been mapped and undergone basic quality control.
 See `etdmap` for more information.

+## License

+The package may only be used for open processing.
+You agree to publicly share the intended application, obtained insights, and applied calculation methods under the same license.

+## Citation

+If you use this package or any code in this package or refer to output, please use the following citations for attribution:

+_Witkamp, Dickinson, Izeboud (2024). etdtransform: A Python package for improving the data quality of data in the Energietransitie Dataset (ETD) model._

 ## Installation